troglobit/finit/README.md

 setup and monitoring of cgroups.
 See the `ps`, `top`, and `cgroup` commands for details.

+> [!NOTE]
-> **Note:** systems that do not support cgroups, specifically version 2,
+> Systems that do not support cgroups, specifically version 2, are
-> are automatically detected.
-On such systems the above functionality
+> automatically detected.
+On such systems the above functionality is
-> is disabled early at boot.
+> disabled early at boot.

 Runparts & /etc/rc.local